shvchk/padavan-wireguard-client/docs/README.md

 Single executable file only requiring standard WireGuard config file to work.

 ### Prerequisites

-1. Firmware with WireGuard support.
+1. Firmware with WireGuard support.<br>
-    E.g. [padavan-ng from Alexey](https://gitlab.com/dm38/padavan-ng), on your router up and running.
+    E.g. [padavan-ng from Sergey Hadzhioglu](https://gitlab.com/hadzhioglu/padavan-ng), on your router up and running.

-1. Ability to run commands on your router.
+2. Ability to run commands on your router.<br>
     Preferably via SSH, but you could also use router web UI.

     <details>